gleisonsdm/Interactive_Teacher/README.md

 ### First step
 - Upload a text in the language the person wants to learn.
 - Whenever the algorithm parser a substantive or adjective, highlight it.
-Then, show a picture of it, and the translated word besides.
+Then, show a picture of it, and the translated word beside.
 Also shows a link to the wikipedia, if any.

 ### Second step
 - Create some activities based on the text automatically, such as conect words (present in the text) with images.